It’s 2018. Many of us connect with our coworkers through email more than we actually speak to them face-to-face.

 Replying All … or Not

-One of the most annoying office email practices is the unnecessary reply all.
-How to keep yourself from overusing it?
-Reply all only when working with a team on a specific project or task, Maling says.
+One of the most annoying office email practices is the unnecessary “reply all.”
+Keep yourself from overusing it by only replying all only when working with a team on a specific project or task, Maling says.

 Follow these guidelines: “When responding to a particular individual as part of a ‘reply all,’ always put the specific person’s name from whom you expect a response in the ‘To’ field and cc the rest,” she says.
 “If a team is addressed, then you can add more than one person in the ‘To’ field and address them as ‘team’ in the salutation.
 Usually this is acceptable when you are providing an update and no response is required.”